Well Women's Screening Course

 Face to face workshop

-This is a 1 ½ day interactive workshop covering the following topics:
+This is a one day interactive workshop conducted on SHFPACT's premises in Canberra, and covering the following topics:

 - Cervical Screening Test results, abnormal results, management, follow–up & recall